Sigmmma/composer/readme.txt

 Changelog:

+  * v1.0.4
+    Fixed a bug where uncompressed 16-bit pcm sounds would not decode properly

   * v1.0.3
     Fixed a bug with playlist not being blanked when making a new one Fixed a bug with potentially reading random memory as a string